pyodide/pyodide/docs/development/abi.md

 This section reflects the aspirational ABI for `pyodide_2025_0`.
 This is all subject to change without notice.

 The Emscripten version is 4.0.6.
 The Python version is 3.13.
-You must use Python 3.13 at build time.
+Python 3.13 must be used at build time.

 By default, C++ libraries are built with exceptions disabled, and `throw` is an abort.
 The same is true for `setjmp`/`longjmp`.
 To enable exceptions and